mablhq/setup-mabl-cli/README.md

 ## Environment variables

 - `MABL_API_KEY` {string} {optional} If provided, this action will authenticate with the mabl CLI using the MABL_API_KEY.
+This is required if you also pass in a workspace_id.

   The MABL_API_KEY should be stored as a repository secret and pased as in the example below.
 Never store your MABL_API_KEY in plain test in your action.